Aortic stenosis: Aortic valve repair

-Aortic valve repair or aortic valve reconstruction describes the reconstruction of both form and function of the native and dysfunctioning aortic valve.
-Most frequently it is applied for the treatment of aortic regurgitation.
+Aortic valve repair or aortic valve reconstruction describes the reconstruction of both form and function of the native and dysfunctional aortic valve.
+Most frequently, it is applied for the treatment of aortic regurgitation.
 It can also become necessary for the treatment of an aortic aneurysm, less frequently for congenital aortic stenosis.

 Aortic valve replacement

 In adults, symptomatic severe aortic stenosis usually requires aortic valve replacement (AVR).
 While Surgical AVR has remained the most effective treatment for this disease process and is currently recommended for patients after the onset of symptoms, as of 2016 aortic valve replacement approaches included open-heart surgery, minimally invasive cardiac surgery (MICS), and minimally invasive catheter-based (percutaneous) aortic valve replacement.
 However, surgical aortic valve replacement is well-studied, and generally has a good and well-established longer-term prognosis.

 A diseased aortic valve is most commonly replaced using a surgical procedure with either a mechanical or a tissue valve.
 The procedure is done either in an open-heart surgical procedure or, in a smaller but growing number of cases, a minimally invasive cardiac surgery (MICS) procedure.
 Minimally invasive approach via right minithoracotomy is most beneficial in the high risk patient such as the elderly, the obese, those with chronic obstructive pulmonary, chronic kidney disease and those requiring re-operative surgery.